 - Little or no weight is necessary, relying on bait's weight to cast and the natural movement of your bait to get to where the gamefish are.

 - Live baits are essential; cut baits will not provide the action needed and are best for bottom fishing on slower tides or transition tides.

-- Heavy current can make it difficult for smaller baitfish to dive deeper into the water column so they may need a small amount of weight for help.
+- Heavy current can make it difficult for smaller baitfish to dive deeper into the water column so that they may need a small amount of weight for help.

 - Sunlight levels will cause your bait fish to react differently.
 Head for deeper water when the sun is at its brightest, so keep in mind this will also impact how your live bait behaves.

 When free lining, how you hook your bait is super crucial if you want the desired results.
 What results may you be asking?
 Well, you want your bait to swim down to the structure erratically to trigger the big grouper bite.
 When hooking your bait, we suggest rigging the fish near the anal fin so that it does just that, swim down!

 Nose hooking baits do not work when free lining for grouper.
 The resistance and way the pinfish swims when hooked in the anal fin make it swim downwards.
 When tossed near the structure, pinfish tend to swim towards it in an attempt to hide from predatory fish.